JurajNyiri/HomeAssistant-Tapo-Control/README.md

 ## Sound Detection

-Integration is capable of analysing sound from camera microphone and expose a new attribute noise_detected on cameras when a voice threshold is reached.
+Integration is capable of analysing sound from camera microphone and expose noise detected via binary_sensor.

 You need to enable this feature in integration options by checking "Enable sound threshold detection".
 After enabling it, you can also set any other options starting with [Sound Detection].
 You will need to restart Home Asssistant after doing any changes.